 How to Avoid It:

 You should set a regular schedule for reconciling your accounts, ideally monthly.
 Investing in accounting software can streamline this process by automatically importing transactions and highlighting discrepancies for you to review.
+Explore Bitmoji today for deeper discussions and expert analysis that can bring you long-term benefits in multiple niches.

 Failing to Track Expenses